First understand neutral alignment

 - Spine elongated, with tailbone pointing to floor

-- and crown of head reaching to ceiling
+- Crown of head reaching to ceiling

 - Squeeze shoulder blades gently together then relax